About

 The Faculty of Humanities & Social Sciences at the University of Strathclyde is delighted to offer a number of £2,000 Dean's Excellence scholarships to RUK (Rest of UK) students paying Rest of UK tuition fees for undergraduate programs commencing in September 2026.
 The scholarships will be awarded on merit, rather than financial need, to candidates who demonstrate in their UCAS application potential to succeed in their chosen programme.
 This may include academic performance (current and/or previously gained) where grades may be available, or academic references where non-standard qualifications are being taken, responses to UCAS application form questions and any relevant extra-curricular personal development or experience.
 All eligible RUK UCAS offer holders will automatically be considered for an award following the 14 January 2026 UCAS deadline, therefore no separate scholarship application is required.
 The scholarship is open to self-funded, RUK fee-paying applicants enrolling on full-time undergraduate courses in subjects including Education, English, History, International relations, Journalism, Languages, Law, Politics, Psychology, Social policy, Social work, and Speech & language therapy.
 The award helps with tuition fees and has a duration of one year.
 Scholarship recipients will be expected to engage with student ambassador activities during their course of study, such as supporting student recruitment activities and events.
 Please note the following programmes are excluded from this scholarship: all PGDE programmes, MSW Social Work, LLB Law (Graduate Entry) and Professional Diploma in Legal Practice.

-Strathclyde Business School Dean's Excellence Award for International Students - September 2026
+SBS Dean's Excellence Scholarship for International Students - September 2026

-Strathclyde Business School is pleased to offer a number of Dean's Excellence Awards to international students joining one of their Postgraduate Taught Masters programmes in September 2026.
-The scholarships, worth between £10,000 and £12,000, will be awarded on merit rather than financial need to candidates who demonstrate excellent academic performance and any relevant extra-curricular or professional experience in their programme application.
-All eligible international offer holders will automatically be considered for a scholarship and contacted before 31 August 2026 if successful.
-A separate scholarship application is not required.
-Candidates must be self-funded (not in receipt of any funding from other scholarships or employer sponsorship) and must already hold an offer of a place on an SBS MSc programme for the September 2026 intake.
-Scholarship awardees will be expected to engage with a variety of activities during their course of study, including monitoring and contributing to future applicant forums, taking an active role in social or class rep committees, volunteering as admissions contacts, assisting with event development and management, and retaining alumni communication post-completion.
+Strathclyde Business School offers the Dean's Excellence Awards to international students joining Postgraduate Taught Masters programmes in September 2026.
+The scholarships, worth between £10,000 and £12,000, are awarded on merit rather than financial need to candidates who demonstrate excellent academic performance and relevant extra-curricular or professional experience in their programme application.
+Applicants are encouraged to provide a CV highlighting work experience, internships, and voluntary work.
+All eligible international offer holders are automatically considered for the scholarship without requiring a separate application.
+Scholarship recipients are expected to engage with various activities during their studies, including contributing to future applicant forums, taking an active role in social or class representative committees, volunteering as admissions contacts for prospective students, assisting with school events, and maintaining alumni communication after MSc completion.

 Humanities & Social Sciences Dean's International Excellence Scholarship